-(b) Participation limits.
+- (b) Participation limits.
 No person may hunt in more than one disabled turkey hunt in the same calendar year and all special hunt permit applicants shall possess a valid turkey hunting license and stamp and either a Class A permit, valid Class B permit which authorizes hunting from a stationary vehicle that is issued for more than one year, or C permit as defined in s.
 29.193, Stats., that was issued on or after August 9, 1989.
-Participants may hunt only on the land described in the application.
-A person who is on the list of participating hunters for a disabled turkey hunting drawing in that year.

-(c) Participation selection.
+Participants may hunt only on the land described in the application and only during the time period described in the application.
+A person who is on the list of participating hunters for a disabled turkey hunt may not apply for a permit through the regular spring turkey hunting drawing in that year. - (c) Participation selection.
 No person may be refused participation based on their age, race, religion, color, handicap, sex, physical condition, developmental disability, creed, sexual orientation or national origin.

-(d) Dates.
+- (d) Dates.
 Each disabled turkey hunt shall be conducted during any one of the 5 day time periods listed in s.
 NR 10.01 (2) (f) 1.
-The dates of the disabled turkey hunt shall be listed on the application.

-(e) Hunter participation limits.
+The dates of the disabled turkey hunt shall be listed on the application. - (e) Hunter participation limits.
 The department may not authorize disabled turkey hunts once the number of participating hunters exceeds a total of 1,000 statewide in a calendar year.
-The department shall approve applications in the sequence in which they are received.

-(f) Rule compliance.
+The department shall approve applications in the sequence in which they are received. - (f) Rule compliance.
 Unless otherwise provided by the department in a written condition of the application approval, all disabled hunters and designated assistants shall comply with all hunting rules and laws applicable to the regular spring turkey season specified under s.
-NR 10.01 (2) (f) 1.

-(g) Authorizations to assistant.
+NR 10.01 (2) (f) 1. - (g) Authorizations to assistant.
 The designated assistants of a disabled turkey hunt participant shall possess a valid hunting license for hunting of any species and may use the participant's firearm in compliance with s.
-NR 10.09 (1) while retrieving a turkey shot by a participant hunter.

-(h) Other hunting prohibited.
-No person other than the disabled turkey hunt participant may hunt on the lands described on the application during the disabled turkey hunt.

-(i) Reports.
-If requested by the department, applicants shall complete a turkey hunt report on forms supplied by the department.

-(k) No fees.
+NR 10.09 (1) while retrieving a turkey shot by a participant hunter. - (h) Other hunting prohibited.
+No person other than the disabled turkey hunt participant may hunt on the lands described on the application during the disabled turkey hunt. - (i) Reports.
+If requested by the department, applicants shall complete a turkey hunt report on forms supplied by the department. - (k) No fees.
 The landowner or applicants shall not charge any form of a fee to a person participating in a disabled turkey hunt.